osowsky/pyConics/README.md

     # The title font size is 9.
     f.create_axes( ( 1, 1 ) )

-    # Get the list of CAxes classes for the 1x1 grid.
+    # Get the tuple of CAxes classes for the 1x1 grid.
-    ax: list[ CAxes ] = f.axes
+    ax = f.axes

     # Creating a point using numpy.
     p1 = np.array( [ 0.5, 0.6 ] )       # p1 =( 0.5, 0.6 )